-Segundo Mesa Castillo a Specialist in Neurology, he has worked for 10 years in the Institute of Neurology of Havana, Cuba.
-He has worked in Electron Microscopic Studies on Schizophrenia for 32 years.
-He was awarded with the International Price of the Stanley Foundation Award Program and for the Professional Committee to work as a fellowship position in the Laboratory of the Central Nervous System Studies, National Institute of Neurological Diseases and Stroke under Dr Joseph Gibbs for a period of 6 months, National Institute of Health, Bethesda, USA.
-Currently, he is Member of the Scientific Board of the Psychiatric Hospital of Havana and give lectures to residents in psychiatry.
+Segundo Mesa Castillo is a Specialist in Neurology; he has worked for 10 years in the Institute of Neurology of Havana, Cuba.
+He has worked with Electron Microscopy on Schizophrenia for 32 years.
+He was awarded with the International Price of the Stanley Foundation Award Program and for the Professional Committee to work as a fellowship position in the Laboratory of the Central Nervous System Studies, National Institute of Neurological Diseases and Stroke under Dr. Joseph Gibbs for a period of 6 months, National Institute of Health, Bethesda, Washington DC USA